Position Title: Principal/AD

 - Minimum of 3 years’ experience working in other educational leadership capacity, supervisory or administrative experience.

-- It is an essential function of the job that staff be capable of participating in physical training activities and be capable of physically restraining the students if and when necessary.
+- It is an essential function of the job that staff be capable of participating in physical training activities and be capable of providing safety interventions.

 - Twelve Months